Plentk/Plentk/README.md

 - :mailbox_with_mail: How to reach me: extend your long arms and tap me on the back.
 I will respond as soon as possible if action is done.
 - <!--- :singapore: Proud (and Complaining) Singaporean--->
 - :smile: Pronouns: he/him
-- :bird: Fun fact 1: never ask me to distinguish between different bird species (crow vs mynah)
+- :bird: Fun Fact 1: never ask me to distinguish between different bird species (crow vs mynah)
-- :thinking: Fun fact 2: I forgot what I originally created this github account for
+- :thinking: Fun Fact 2: I forgot what I originally created this github account for
 -